jennahsuan/PD109-1_Baba_Is_You/README.md

 Check the presentaion.pdf for more imformation about the object pointers structure and some function pseudo code (and cute Baba as well).

 ### Demo ###

+- A presentation video with my family (to share with someone with non-engineering background): https://youtu.be/HzAWiKOD7bA?si=Ai3d8OXrPNCJS9mb

 ![b1](./ba1.jpg)

 ![b2](./ba2.jpg)